ghuntley/workshops/nix-workshop/modules/01-introduction-to-nix/README.md

 proceeding.
 Per-platform installation instructions can be found in the [previous module][previous-module].

-## 💡 What is Nix
+## 💡 What is the Nix package manager

-Nix is a purely functional package manager.

 Every package has a hash based on everything that was used to build it, and the package outputs are placed in an immutable store that is keyed on that hash.